Biden says he is 'doing well,' working after testing positive for COVID | Health

 He is tested regularly for the disease and anyone who meets with him or travels with him is tested beforehand, the White House has said.
 Biden had last tested negative on Tuesday.
 He has stopped wearing a mask at public events in recent months, and the White House dropped its mask requirement ahead of his March 1 State of the Union address.

 Asked by Reuters on Wednesday what the country should do with COVID cases on the rise, Biden encouraged vaccination for those who had yet to get the vaccine.
-"It’s not in their interest or the public’s interest not to get vaccinated," Biden told reporters at Joint Base Andrews.
-"We have the capacity to control it.
+"It's not in their interest or the public's interest not to get vaccinated," Biden told reporters at Joint Base Andrews.
+"We can control it.
 They should get vaccinated now."

+Chinese President Xi Jinping wished Biden a speedy recovery, state broadcaster CCTV reported on Friday.
+Biden joins a roster of world leaders who have contracted COVID since the pandemic started in early 2020.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)